snowing-key/mylove/README.md

 # mylove
-I want to change the computer
+I want to challenge the computer